The presidential campaign of former Sen. John Edwards, D-NC, has launched a new TV ad in Iowa called "Heroes."

 "It is time for our party, the Democratic Party, to show a little backbone, to have a little guts, to stand up for working men and women.
 If we are not their voice, they will never have a voice."

 I'm not one to watch an ad with an abacus counting off minorities, and I realize this is an ad aimed at Iowa.
-But it seemed a little odd to me, frankly, for a 60-second (that's long) ad targeted at Democratic primary voters focused on "the American people" to not have one single person of color.
+But it seemed a little odd to me, frankly, for a 60-second (that's long) ad targeted at Democratic primary voters focused on "the American people" -- in a campaign focused on poverty -- to not have one single African-American.

 And this comes on the heels of some Edwards language on electability that has been interesting, to say the least.